 - Custody, Visitation

 - Alimony, child support

-However, if custody was determined by agreement of the parties without a trial or by default, the court, while still requiring proof of the first element, will likely hear evidence about both elements together.
+If custody was determined by agreement of the parties without a trial or by default, the court; while still requiring proof of the first element, will likely hear evidence about both elements together.